 The school day is from 8:30 AM to 3:20 PM.
 Staff member(s) will monitor students starting at 8:05 AM.
-It is strongly discouraged for parents/guardians to drop their student(s) off at SAIS prior to 8:05 AM as there will be no staff member available to supervise these students.
+Non-bus riding students are not to arrive before 8:05 AM as there will be no staff members available to supervise these students.
 Students will be permitted to enter the building at 8:05 AM.
+At

-At 8:15 AM, students will move to their homeroom areas to get ready to begin their day.
+8:15 AM, students will move to their homeroom areas to get ready to begin their day.
 All students must be in their homerooms by 8:30 AM.